anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

 Add watermark to PDF
 -------------------

 "Add watermark to PDF" action support a few types of watermarks: Text, Image, PDF.
+You can find examples on how yo use the action `here <../how-tos/documents/add-an-image-watermark-to-a-PDF-document.html>`_.

 .. image:: ../../_static/img/flow/documents/add-a-watermark-to-pdf-select-type.png
    :alt: Selection of the watermark type